dariusz-wozniak/MockingOutDemo/README.md

 # MockingOutDemo
-Demo for the blog post about mocking out demo.
+Demo for the blog post about mocking out.

 ## Technique 1